alistairewj/sepsis3-mimic/README.md

 ```

 This will start the generation of all the tables - which can take about an hour.
 You may see a lot of `NOTICE` warnings: don't worry about them.
 The query logic is "check if the table exists, and if it does, drop it".
 These warnings indicate that the table did not exist (and nor would you expect it to on a fresh install!).

+### (b) Download the CSVs from the MIMIC-III Derived Data repository

+TODO: This section will be populated soon.

+## 3. Run analysis

+`sepsis-3-main.ipynb` - this analyzes the data and reports all results found in the paper

+## (Optional) Supplemental Material

+Results presented in the supplemental material can be regenerated using the `supplemental-material.ipynb` file.